qualweb/core/README.md

   "waitUntil": ["load", "networkidle0"], // Events to wait before starting evaluation, default value = "load".
 For more check https://github.com/puppeteer/puppeteer/blob/v8.0.0/docs/api.md#pagegotourl-options
   "maxParallelEvaluations": 5, // Experimental feature - performs several urls evaluations at the same time - the higher the number given, more resources will be used
   "validator": "http://127.0.0.1/validate", // HTML validator service endpoint.
 The url will be attached after of the given endpoint
+  "crawlOptions": {
+    "maxDepth": 2, // max depth to search, 0 to search only the given domain.
+Default value = -1 (search everything) "maxUrls": 100, // max urls to find.
+Default value = -1 (search everything) "timeout": 60, // how many seconds the domain should be crawled before it ends.
+Default value = -1 (never stops) "maxParallelCrawls": 10, // max urls to crawl at the same time.
+Default value = 5 "logging": true // logs domain, current depth, urls found and time passed to the terminal },
   "execute": {
     // choose which modules to execute
     "wappalyzer": false, // wappalyzer module (https://github.com/qualweb/wappalyzer) - default value = false